 What to Look for In an EDI Provider

-When selecting a new EDI provider, there are many features that you should look for to ensure you are partnering with a company that has the right flexibility and tooling for your business success.
+When selecting a new EDI provider, there are many features that you should look for to ensure you are partnering with a company that has the right flexibility and tooling for your business's success.

 1. Support for Any Standard or Format

-It is so important that your EDI provider can support any standards or formats that you need (or potentially need).
+It is so important that your EDI vendor can support any standards or formats that you need (or potentially need).
 This means complying with ANSI X12, EDIFACT, and Tradacoms standards but also supporting other non-EDI formats, including XML, CSV, and JSON files to serve your customers and partners in all the ways they want to communicate.
-Being able to transform and orchestrate any data, regardless of the format, is one of the key features within a modernized EDI platform.
+Being able to transform and orchestrate any data, regardless of the format, is one of the key features of a modernized EDI platform.

 2. Automated Business Processes